MolimoWang/EventManagementSystem/01-requirements/UseCase/Administrator/04-view_all_venues.md

 ### 01 - Basic course of events -

 #### Course of Events
-- The administrator selects 'View All Venues' from the 'View All Events' page.
+- The administrator selects 'View All Venues' from the event management menu.
 - The system retrieves and displays a list of all existing venues.

 #### Related UI Prototypes